-I've only used a real outhouse one time.
+I’ve only used a real outhouse one time.
 I was about 4 or 5 years old.
-Pap and I were at one of the local country stores-Doris Jeans.
-Pap was taking forever talking to someone-I wanted to go home because I had to go to the bathroom.
-I kept on and on until Pap sent me to the store's facilities-which was an outhouse.
-I remember it was creepy-with spiderwebs.
-I also remember wishing I hadn't pestered Pap about having to go to the bathroom.
+Pap and I were at one of the local country stores-Doris Jean’s.
+Pap was taking forever talking to someone and I wanted to go home because I had to go to the bathroom.
+I kept on and on until Pap sent me to the store’s facilities which was an outhouse.
+I remember it was creepy with spiderwebs around the ceiling.
+I also remember wishing I hadn’t pestered Pap about having to go to the bathroom.

 Even though I dream of by gone days and all the knowledge they hold, I’m very thankful I grew up with indoor plumbing.
 Matthew Burns gives a clear perspective about growing up with an outhouse in A Malodorous Memory.

 After doing some research on Outhouses I came up with some interesting tidbits.

 - I’ve heard about 2 seater outhouses I thought it was only so more than one person could use the potty at a time, however some cases one seat was made larger for adults one smaller for kids.

 - Thomas Crapper was one of the first installers of water-closets.